Qt Configure Options

 The table below summarizes some third-party options:

-It's also possible to disable support for these libraries by using -no instead of -qt.
+It's also possible to disable support for most of these libraries by using -no instead of -qt.

 configure in Qt 6 relies on CMake to locate third-party libraries.
 It does so by checking various system paths.
 If you installed libraries somewhere else, you can let CMake know this by setting or extending the CMAKE_PREFIX_PATH variable.